What would my property cost to rebuild?

 - Buildings insurance from just £8.14 per month

-- Average UK call centre answer time of under 1 minute
+- Average UK call centre answer time of less than 1 minute

 - Compare results from a panel of leading UK insurers